-Wet room ideas with design and build tips by bathroom experts
+Create your dream space with design and build tips from the experts

 Looking for wet room ideas?
 The latest waterproofing methods mean even the smallest space can become a chic shower spot.
 Wet rooms are accessible, ideal where squeezing in a bath is not practical and, when thoughtfully designed, very easy to keep clean.